The Nose (El Capitan): Free climbing

 View down the face of El Capitan from the belay stance at the top of pitch 20 (also known as Camp IV).
 The vertical drop from this point to the valley floor is about 2000 ft.

-As it became clear that any face could be climbed with sufficient perseverance and bolt-hole drilling, some climbers began searching for El Cap routes that could be climbed either free or with minimal aid.
+As it became clear that any face could be aid climbed with sufficient perseverance and bolt-hole drilling, some climbers began searching for routes on El Capitan that could be free climbed without aid.
 The "West Face" route was free climbed in 1979 by Ray Jardine and Bill Price, but despite numerous efforts by Jardine and others, The Nose resisted free attempts for another fourteen years.

-The first free ascent of a major El Cap route, though, was not The Nose, but The Salathe Wall.
+The first free ascent of a major El Cap route, though, was not The Nose, but the Salathe Wall.
 Todd Skinner and Paul Piana free climbed the route over 9 days in 1988, after 30 days of working the route (graded 5.13+ by the Yosemite Decimal System).